slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 Use the target wallet address as input  int isBlackListed to check.
 Other chains that take  USDT have similar verification way.

 However, your BTC and ETH should never ever get frozen.
 If this does happen one day in the future, the belief of decentralization would crash as well.
 Most cryptocurrency asset frozen cases we have heard today actually happened in centralized platforms (such Binance, Coinbase, etc.) but not on the blockchain.
-When your cryptocurrency stays in Centralized Exchange platforms, you don’t actually own any of them.
+When your cryptocurrency stays in Centralized Exchange platforms, you don't actually own any of them.
 When the centralized platforms freeze your account, they are actually revoking your permission to trade or withdraw..
 The concept of freezing could be misleading to newbies in the area.
 As a result, some reckless self media would spread all kinds of conspiracy theories about BitCoin.

-Though your BTC and ETH assets won’t be frozen on the blockchain, centralized exchanges might freeze your assets according to the requirement of AML once your assets get transferred into these platforms and they are involved in any open cases that law enforcements are working on.
+Though your BTC and ETH assets won't be frozen on the blockchain, centralized exchanges might freeze your assets according to the requirement of AML once your assets get transferred into these platforms and they are involved in any open cases that law enforcements are working on.

 To better avoid AML issues, always choose platforms and individuals with a good reputation as your counterparty.
 There are actually a few solutions  for this type of problem.
 For example, on Ethereum, almost all bad guys and people who care a lot about their privacy  use Tornado Cash for coin mixing.
-I won’t dig any more into this topic since most methods here are being used for doing evil.
+I won't dig any more into this topic since most methods here are being used for doing evil.

 ### Cold Wallet

 There are different ways to use a cold wallet.
-From a wallet’s perspective, it can be considered as a cold wallet as long as it’s not connected to any network.
-But how to use it when it’s offline?
+From a wallet's perspective, it can be considered as a cold wallet as long as it's not connected to any network.
+But how to use it when it's offline?
 First of all, if you just want to receive cryptocurrency, it's not a big deal.
 A cold wallet could provide excellent experience by working with a Watch-only wallet, such as imToken, Trust Wallet, etc. These wallets could be turned into watch-only wallets by simply adding target wallet addresses.

 If we want to send cryptocurrency using  cold wallets, here are the most commonly used ways: